 In the cockpit area of your boat, plexiglass and vinyl are used for trim and polyethylene is used for the toe rails and rod racks.
 Routine maintenance for vinyl should include regular cleaning with soapy water and the application of a surface protector at least twice per year.
 Polyethylene can be cleaned with products such as 409 or any spray and wipe cleaner.
-Plexiglass, used to cover your instruments' radio box and also as interior storage doors, can be maintained by use of a glass cleaner and a soft cloth.
+Plexiglass can be maintained with mild soap and water and a soft cloth.